RexxLA/rexx-repository/ARB/standards/work-in-progress/document/instructions.md

 ### Message term

-_We can do this by reference to method invokation, just as we do CALL by reference to invoking a function._
+_We can do this by reference to method invokation, just as we do `CALL` by reference to invoking a function._

 ### LOOP

-_Shares most of it's definition with repetitive DO._
+_Shares most of it's definition with repetitive `DO`._

 ### NOP

 For a definition of the syntax of this instruction, see nnn.

-The NOP instruction has no effect other than the effects associated with all instructions.
+The `NOP` instruction has no effect other than the effects associated with all instructions.

 ### NUMERIC

 For a definition of the syntax of this instruction, see nnn.

-The NUMERIC instruction is used to change the way in which arithmetic operations are carried out.
+The `NUMERIC` instruction is used to change the way in which arithmetic operations are carried out.

 #### NUMERIC DIGITS

 For a definition of the syntax of this instruction, see nnn.

-NUMERIC DIGITS controls the precision under which arithmetic operations and arithmetic built-in functions will be evaluated.
+`NUMERIC DIGITS` controls the precision under which arithmetic operations and arithmetic built-in functions will be evaluated.

 ```rexx <!--numericdigits.rexx-->